guhan/zerotociso/docs/COBIT.md

 - Completing the design

 Ultimately, COBIT’s focus on governance creates a security framework that streamlines audits and incorporates continuous improvement to enhance those outcomes.

+## COBIT Roles
+ In the context of data management roles in COBIT, here are some key roles and responsibilities:

+- **Data Owner**:
+  Role: The Data Owner is responsible for the overall management and governance of specific data sets or information assets within the organization.

+  Responsibilities:
+    - Define and document data ownership and accountability for data assets.
+    - Ensure that data is classified, categorized, and labeled appropriately based on its sensitivity and criticality.
+    - Establish data access controls and permissions to protect data confidentiality and integrity.
+    - Define and enforce data retention and disposal policies in compliance with legal and regulatory requirements.
+    - Collaborate with data custodians and other stakeholders to manage data effectively.

+- **Data Custodian**:
+  Role: The Data Custodian is responsible for the day-to-day management and protection of data assets as defined by the Data Owner.
+  Responsibilities:
+    - Implement and enforce data access controls, encryption, and other security measures to protect data.
+    - Ensure that data is stored, backed up, and archived according to established policies and procedures.
+    - Monitor data access and usage to detect and respond to security incidents.
+    - Collaborate with the Data Owner and other stakeholders to maintain data quality and integrity.
+    - Assist in data recovery and restoration efforts in case of data loss or breaches.

+- **Data Steward**:
+  Role: The Data Steward is responsible for ensuring the quality, accuracy, and integrity of data within specific data domains or subject areas.

+  Responsibilities:
+    - Define and enforce data standards, policies, and best practices for data quality and integrity.
+    - Collaborate with data owners and custodians to resolve data-related issues and discrepancies.
+    - Monitor and report on data quality metrics and performance.
+    - Define and maintain data dictionaries, metadata, and data lineage documentation.
+    - Support data governance initiatives and data management projects.

+- **Data Governance Board**:
+  Role: The Data Governance Board is a cross-functional team responsible for setting data governance policies, strategies, and priorities.
+  Responsibilities:
+    - Define and communicate data governance policies, standards, and guidelines.
+    - Establish data governance roles and responsibilities across the organization.
+    - Review and approve data-related initiatives, projects, and investments.
+    - Monitor and assess data governance maturity and compliance.
+    - Ensure that data governance aligns with overall IT governance and organizational goals.